gcapes/git-course/_episodes/03-history.md

 ~~~
 {: .output}

-then we see that our `references` directory is gone.
+then we see that our `common` directory is gone.
 But, rest easy, while it's
 gone from our working directory, it's still in our repository.
 We can jump back
 to the latest commit by doing: